Choose a type

 We have more information about staging and grading of non-Hodgkin lymphoma.

-Even if you do not need treatment, you will have regular check-ups at the hospital.
 Your specialist will examine you and do blood tests.
 This is to check the levels of IgM protein in your blood as well as the number of red blood cells, white blood cells and platelets.

 Your doctor may start treatment if:

-- you have troublesome symptoms
+- you have symptoms that are causing problems

 - the level of IgM protein in your blood is increasing